128technology/docs/docs/howto_lte.md

 Completed in 0.08 seconds
 ```
-In additional to the PCLI, standalone `qmicli` and `serial-command` scripts are also available for troubleshooting from the Linux shell:
+In addition to the PCLI, standalone `qmicli` and `serial-command` scripts are also available for troubleshooting from the Linux shell:

 `lte-state <interface-name>` returns a  JSON string that contains dynamic information regarding the LTE connection status, such as IP address, signal strength, carrier, etc.